David Zvi Hoffmann: Writings

 His commentary on the Pentateuch that included a translation of the text into German, is still widely cited.
 In it, he addresses erstwhile biblical criticism, particularly questions of God’s names and of the Torah’s antiquity.

 The work began as a series of lectures which he gave in the Rabbinical Seminary.

-Originally, commentaries on Bereishit, Vayikra, and Devarim were published, starting in 1904; his commentary on Shemot was published by Mossad Harav Kook only in 2010.
+Originally, commentaries on Genesis, Leviticus, and Deuteronomy were published, starting in 1904; his commentary on Exodus was published by Mossad Harav Kook only in 2010.